hazami12/To-Do-Project/README.md

 # To Do
-React Native Workout Tracking app.
+React Native To Do app.
 In Progress

 ## Technologies
 1. React Native